mozilla/deepspeech-playbook/INTRO.md

 ## Is this guide for you?

----

-@todo One of the things that we wanted to do early on in the piece was provide an introduction around what is speech recognition - do we think we still need that somewhere here, or given the capbilities of the people who are likely to be using the Playbook, are they already familiar with ASR?

----

 You're probably here because you're interested in automatic speech recognition (ASR) - the process of converting phrases spoken by humans into written form.
 There have been significant advances in speech recognition in recent years, driven both by new deep learning algorithms, and by advances in hardware that are capable of the large volume of computations required by those algorithms.
 Several new tools are available to assist developers with both training speech recognition models and using those models for inference - DeepSpeech being one of them.

 If you're trying to get DeepSpeech working for your application, your data, or a new language, you've come to the right place!
 You can easily download a pre-trained DeepSpeech model for English, but it might not work for you out of the box.
 No worries, with a little tweaking you can get DeepSpeech working for most anything!